Zoomdata/zoomdata-py/README.md

 ZD.visual['visualization'] = 'Heat Map'
 ```

-You can inspect the differents ZD attributes by pressing <tab> after ZD.
+You can inspect the differents ZD attributes by pressing the `tab` key as autocomplete for `ZD.`